pattonsgirl/CEG2410/Assignments/Identity/LDAP-essentials.md

 A series of screens will appear:

-LDAP server URI: Change this to ldap://[Your_Server_IP].
+1. LDAP server URI: Change this to ldap://[Your_Server_IP].
 Do not use localhost.

-Distinguished name of the search base: Enter dc=class,dc=local.
+2. Distinguished name of the search base: Enter dc=class,dc=local

-LDAP version: Select 3.
+3. LDAP version: Select 3.

-Make local root Database admin: Select Yes.
+4. Make local root Database admin: Select Yes.

-Does the LDAP database require login?
+5. Does the LDAP database require login?
 Select No.

-LDAP admin account: Leave as is or enter cn=admin,dc=class,dc=local
+6. LDAP admin account: Leave as is or enter cn=admin,dc=class,dc=local

 ## Checking for communication: